Placement Test Score Guide

 Please contact the Testing Center to schedule an appointment to take an exam.
 You will need to allow 24 hours from registering to taking the test to allow time for your instructor and the Testing Center to communicate about testing materials.

 It is the responsibility of the examinee to supply the Testing Center with all the necessary information for correspondence testing and ensure all testing materials are received by the Testing Coordinator before a test can be administered.

-The DSST test (formerly the DANTES Program) is a credit-by-exam testing program.
-DSST tests are designed to measure and evaluate an individual’s knowledge of a particular subject.
+The Dantes Subject Standardized Test is a credit-by-exam testing program.
+DSST is designed to measure and evaluate an individual’s knowledge of a particular subject.
 The program has made over 30 test titles available to candidates to receive course credit by simply obtaining a passing score for the exam.

-- Military personnel receive one exam per test title for free.
+- Military personnel receive one free exam per test title.
 If the test is not passed and the candidate wishes to retest, the test and administration fee will apply.
-Bring paid receipt from ASU-Beebe Business Office to test site on the day of the exam.
+Bring paid receipt from the ASU-Beebe Business Office to test site on the day of the exam.

 - Non-military personnel pay the following amounts on the day of the exam: